exoad/easy_scriptx/README.md

 Please note, if you are using an unsupported architecture, you should take extreme caution when using the commands within the code by simply copying and pasting them into your terminal.

 [FOR MOST SCRIPTS] The scripts are intended to exit when an architecture of `ARM` is detected.
 This for your system's integrity, and the authors of the script(s) will take no responsibility if the program installed or installing crashes your system due to an unsupported architecture.

+# Planned

+**Here are things that I plan on to add to this repo and the scripts within:**

+1. A wrapper or manager for users to easily install it and then can easily use this program to install applications without having to run the scripts manually.